aernesto/IT_FOR_SCIENTISTS/README.md

 # IT_FOR_SCIENTISTS
-Wiki for resources and reflexions on the modern scientist's IT needs and practices
+Check out the [wiki](https://github.com/aernesto/IT_FOR_SCIENTISTS/wiki) for resources and reflexions on the modern scientist's IT needs and practices!!!